 Clear system UI Cache

 Your Android phone’s cache comprises stores of small bits of information that your apps, System and web browser use to speed up performance.
 But cached files can become corrupted or overloaded and cause performance issues as well as UI issues which further leads to stop System UI.
-Cache needn’t be constantly cleared, but a periodic clean out can be helpful.
+A cache needn’t be constantly cleared, but a periodic clean out can be helpful.
 Here’s how,

-- Open settings on your device
+- Open the settings on your device

 - Click on Apps or Apps & notifications or system apps